varya/varya.github.com/_posts/en/issues/2014-02-25-ym-modular-system.md

 Thus, the whole project code is represented with modules.
-There is no global, no need in agreement on the order of linking the scripts (including third-party ones), no dirty hacks for asynchroniousness.
+There is no global, no need in agreement on the order of linking the scripts (including third-party ones), no dirty hacks for asynchronousness.

 And to wrap up, let me demonstrate you YM modular system API (indeed, it has more methods, and this one are only the basic ones).